Skip to main content

 Note that the helper smart contract might change.
 It is therefore recommended to request the ckETH minter info and extract the helper smart contract address from the response to assure you have the latest contract address.

-If the targeted ckERC20 token is listed, the first step is to create an Ethereum transaction that calls the approve function on the corresponding ERC-20 contract address, allowing the helper smart contract to withdraw some of the user's funds.
+Create an Ethereum transaction that calls the approve function on the corresponding ERC-20 contract address, allowing the helper smart contract to withdraw some of the user's funds.

 The next step is to call the deposit function of the helper smart contract, specifying the ERC-20 smart contract address, the amount to be deposited, and the principal ID that should be credited for the deposit.
 The principal ID must be encoded as a bytes32 array.
 A convenient way to obtain the correct encoding is to use the Principal → Bytes32 conversion function on the ckETH minter dashboard.